jeremyButtler/who2023-TB-catalog-as-tsv/README.md

   format for their next catalog.

-The current catalog in here has only the resistant (grade 1 and 2) entries and excludes entire gene deletions.
+The current catalog in here has only the resistant (grade 1 and 2) entries.
 However, you can get all entries from the catalog for using the `-all-amrs ` flag.
 It is around 33 megabytes and takes around 2.11 seconds and 134 megabyes of RAM (using gnu time (`/usr/bin/time -f "%e\t%M\t%P"`)).
-  For the entire gene deletions entries, just run the converter on default settings.

 I should say that 2023 catalog from the WHO is a very valuable resource.
 I am grateful to the WHO for